WaylonWalker/find-kedro/docs/examples/iris.md

 the latest if you are feeling adventurous.

 > ## STOP
-> Before continuting make sure that you are using a separate environment for this example using, conda, pipenv, virtualenv or whatever your environment manager of choice is
+> Before continuing on make sure that you are using a separate environment for this example using, conda, pipenv, virtualenv, or your environment manager of choice important.

 ``` console
 $ pip install kedro==0.15.9 find-kedro